 The Poetry Teaching Artist Training Project

-Because of the Coronavirus pandemic, PoetryTAT 2020 is slightly different than previous years.
-Instead of in-person workshops, trainings, and events, our select master teaching artists will share their wisdom through essays and videos.
-Participation, by its nature being all online this year, is now open to those outside of the Washington, DC area as well.
-Check back here in August 2020 for the release of the PoetryTAT 2020 Workbook featuring essays and videos explaining their poetry pedagogy by Drew Anderson, Holly Bass, Nate Marshall, Natalia Molebatsi, and Jamila Woods.
+Due to the Coronavirus pandemic, PoetryTAT 2020 is slightly different than previous years.
+Instead of in-person workshops, trainings, and events, our select master teaching artists share their wisdom through essays and videos.
+Below you will find bios of our featured 2020 master teaching artists.
+Click “learn more” to read the poetry pedagogy essays by Drew Anderson, Holly Bass, Natalia Molebatsi, and Jamila Woods.

 Meet the Master Teachers

 Drew Anderson is a former science teacher turned teaching artist, having developed his own curriculum called “Spoof School” which uses the art of parody songwriting to get students of all ages more connected to (and thus more invested in) their learning.
 Drew’s proud accomplishments include producing the award-winning two-man show From Gumbo to Mumbo along with his partner-in-rhyme Dwayne B! the Crochet Kingpin, helping to spread the Hip Hop Shakespeare movement along with his comrades in the Baltimore-based Fools and Madmen collective, and founding and co-hosting Spit Dat, the longest-running open mic in the District of Columbia.

 My name is Drew Anderson, and I am, among other things, a teaching artist, actor, rapper, event host, and marathon runner (retired).
 But before I was any of those things, I was a poet.